Lung cancer is the leading cause of cancer deaths worldwide, in part because it has no symptoms in its early stages. A large majority

 Annual screenings, (with a low-dose computed tomography, CT), is recommended for the following groups of people who are at the highest risk for lung cancer:

-Adults aged 50-80 years who have a 20 pack a year smoking history and currently smoke or have quit within the past 15 years
+Adults aged 50-80 years who have a 20-pack year history and currently smoke or have quit within the past 15 years

 If a suspicious area is identified, then a referral would be placed to the Lung Nodule Program.